-On its completion in 2017, the Ethiopian Great Renaissance Dam with its massive reservoir will be one of the major tourist sites in the country in general, and the region in particular.
+On its completion in 2022, the Grand Ethiopian Renaissance Dam (GERD) with its massive reservoir will be one of the major tourist sites in the country in general, and the region in particular.

 Return to Addis Ababa can be as a loop through the forested highlands of Wollega, with abundant forest coffee, or by air from Assosa – the capital of the Region.